wthrowe/rfcs/text/0000-osstring-string-interface.md

 /// matched by a pattern, in reverse order.
 See `str::rsplit` for
 /// details.
 ///
-/// Note that patterns can only match UTF-8 sections of the `OsStr`. fn rsplit<'a, P>(&'a self, pat: P) -> RSplit<'a, P> where P: Pattern<'a>;
+/// Note that patterns can only match Unicode sections of the `OsStr`. fn rsplit<'a, P>(&'a self, pat: P) -> RSplit<'a, P> where P: Pattern<'a>;

 struct RSplit<'a, P> where P: Pattern<'a> { ... }